 Volume units part of the International System of Measurements (SI) are based on the base unit: the meter, hence the name "metric system".
 Since every unit of length has a corresponding unit of volume (the corresponding volume of a cube with the given side length) the standard unit of volume in SI is the cubic meter (cubic metre in British English).
 Other units include the cubic kilometer, cubic decimeter, cubic centimeter, cubic millimeter, liter (UK: litre), milliliter, and others.
+Our volume converter supports all of these metrics.
 Below is a reference table for these units relative to the cubic meter.

 |Cubic Kilometer||km3||1,000,000,000 m3|

 |Cubic Meter||m3||1 m3|

 |Liter / Litre||l||1/1,000 m3|